uQr/cordova-docs/tutorial-team-build/Jenkins.md

 For OSX, the pre-requisites will need to be installed manually, but mirror [the requirements for the Visual Studio remote build agent](http://go.microsoft.com/fwlink/?LinkID=533745).
 However, unlike with TFS 2013, you do not need to install the remote build agent itself if your OSX machine will only be used for team / CI builds.

 For the purposes of this tutorial, we will assume your primary Jenkins build server is installed on Windows.
-However, it is relativley straight forward to tweak these instructions to have your primary build server be on Linux or OSX.
-However, be aware that you will need to have a Windows slave agent if you intend to build for the Windows (Windows or Windows Phone 8.1 or Windows 10) or Windows Phone 8 (WP8) Cordova platforms.
+However, it is relatively straight forward to tweak these instructions to have your primary build server be on Linux or OSX.
+However, be aware that you will need to have a Windows [slave agent](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines) if you intend to build for the Windows (Windows or Windows Phone 8.1 or Windows 10) or Windows Phone 8 (WP8) Cordova platforms.

-If you have not already, start out by setting up Jenkins itself.
+If you have not already, start out by installing and setting up up Jenkins itself.
 See the [Jenkins website for details](https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins).

-Note that you may want to install other [Jenkins plugins](https://wiki.jenkins-ci.org/display/JENKINS/Plugins) such as the [**Jenkins Git Plugin**](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) support depending on your environment.
+Note that you may want to install other [Jenkins plugins](https://wiki.jenkins-ci.org/display/JENKINS/Plugins) such as the [Jenkins Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) depending on your environment.

 ###Install the NodeJS Plugin
-We're going to use the [Jenkins NodeJS Plugin](https://wiki.jenkins-ci.org/display/JENKINS/NodeJS+Plugin) to help manage our NodeJS environment.
+We're going to use the [Jenkins NodeJS Plugin](https://wiki.jenkins-ci.org/display/JENKINS/NodeJS+Plugin) to help manage our Node.js environment.
 Here's a quick summary of how to install it.

 1. Start up Jenkins CI.
 If you installed it as a service on Windows, it is likely already running.